The Ultimate 2 Weeks in Thailand Itinerary by JetSettingFools.com

 Baht, Bangkok currency

-Thailand is a well-known budget destination, but costs can add up quickly if you don’t keep an eye on your Thailand trip budget.
+Thailand is a well-known budget destination, but costs can add up quickly if you don’t keep an eye on your Thailand Trip budget.
 The biggest cost to travel to Thailand is likely your flight (assuming you are coming from somewhere other than Southeast Asia).
-Travelers on a budget should set alerts through SkyScanner to find the best flight deals.
-Expensive day tours, eating Western food and hiring private drivers for transport can also increase your Thailand trip expenditures exponentially.

-2 Weeks In Thailand Cost
+2 Weeks in Thailand Cost

 Backpacking Thailand